The physical and mental benefits of yoga and how to get started

 Brenda Braslow, MS, RDN, LDN, CDCES - Registered Dietitian Nutritionist and Certified Diabetes Care and Education Specialist (CDCES)

-Let's venture beyond aerobic and strength training and explore the mental benefits of yoga along with its impact on improved flexibility, strength, and balance.
+Let's venture beyond cardio and strength training and explore the mental benefits of yoga, along with its impact on improved flexibility, strength, and balance.

 Mental benefits of yoga